kaichiuwong/hrl_unity_demo/docs/Readme.md

 ## Test the Demonstration Scenarios
+1. Open the Scenario in Unity
+2. Assume the Tennis scenario is opened.
+In the Project window, go to Assets/ML-Agents/Examples/Tennis/Brains folder and drag the Tennis Brain to the Brains property under Braodcast Hub in the TennisAcademy object in the Inspector window.
+It is to make sure the trained Brain is assigned to the agent.
+3. Click the Play button in Unity to start the test.

+**Note**: Assigning a Brain to an agent (dragging a Brain into the Brain property of the agent) means that the Brain will be making decision for that agent.
+Whereas dragging a Brain into the Broadcast Hub means that the Brain will be exposed to the Python process.
+The Control checkbox means that in addition to being exposed to Python, the Brain will be controlled by the Python process (*required for training*).

 ## Training a Scenario
 1. You can train a scenario by using `mlagents-learn` command from Unity ML Agent toolkits